 The first paper of its kind, it's a seminal read into how the two methodologies can, in fact, complement each other in strategy execution.

-A valuable Hoshin resource to consume, it reveals how the combination are a useful framework for managing sustained competitive advantage for organisations.
+A valuable Hoshin resource to consume, it reveals how the combination is a useful framework for managing sustained competitive advantage for organizations.

 Delving deeper with Hoshin Planning